 Getting angry or starting an argument won’t help, and it can potentially alienate witnesses.

 Not losing your temper and staying in control will also have a calming effect on those around you.

 Check for injuries

-After an accident the most important thing to do is make sure no one, including yourself, is seriously hurt, and to remove any new or additional dangers.
+After an accident, the most important thing to do is make sure no one – including you – is seriously hurt, and to remove any new or additional dangers.

 Next you should check anyone injured for responsiveness, simply by talking to them.
 If they respond normally, talk to them calmly until the emergency services arrive.

-If a biker is injured at the scene, you should not take off their helmet – it’s dangerous as you don’t know if they’ve sustained head injuries.
+If another motorcyclist is injured at the scene, you should not take off their helmet – it’s dangerous as you don’t know if they’ve sustained head injuries.

-If the injured person is unconscious, you should ensure that their airway is clear, that they’re breathing, and check their circulation.
+If the injured person is unconscious, you should ensure that their airway is clear and that they’re breathing, and check their circulation.